 Further, data management and integration are the biggest parts, as that is what it lays on the core of this business.

 Marketing Tech Stack Infographic: Tennant

-Tennant’s stacks are shown on the picture of one of its products – floor-cleaning machine.
+Tennant’s martech stack is shown on the picture of one of its products – floor-cleaning machine.

 Marketing Technology Cycle: Kurtosys

-Many stacks used for all parts show the advanced approach to their marketing.
+Many martech stack infographics show the advanced approach to their marketing.

 MarTech Stack + Intelligent Customer Journey: Mobly

-The car customer journey and the integrated tools presented by Mobly.
+The car customer journey and the integrated marketing tools infographic presented by Mobly.

 Connecting each stage with the used platform is easy to follow.
-Technology solutions are divided into 4 different roles.
+Marketing Tech solutions are divided into 4 different roles.